 And again, just like the dresser, the library requested these doors to lock as well.
 Check out the YouTube Video to see how I installed the lock if you’re interested in adding those onto your project.

 After a little distressing and some clear coat poly, the cabinets were done.
 I added some little storage baskets I found at Walmart to help them keep things organized.

 These make great little stand alone storage cabinets, but also look nice as the end sections of this larger piece.

-And if you’re wanting to build the entire entertainment center, be sure to check out Part 1 here.
-And I’ll be sharing the final piece of the puzzle–the top section–next week, so stay tuned.
+And if you’re wanting to build the entire entertainment center, be sure to check it out here:

 Until next time, happy building 😊